The horizon is not so far as we can see, but as far as we can imagine

 Now you don’t have to be super powerful to get this.
 Find someone weaker, and use your power against them.
 Weaker is relative: they could be physically weaker (your wife and kids, perhaps?) or they could be stupider (be a con artist) or they could just lack will and you have plenty (see henpecked husbands who are physically stronger and earn more money) or you could have managed to get into a management position and they need their jobs and have to do what you say, or else.

-There are millions of variations: no matter how weak you are, there’s someone who’s weaker, and you too can experience the retail version of the wholesale pleasure offered to a CEO or high ranked politician.
+There are millions of variations: no matter how weak you are, there’s someone weaker, and you too can experience the retail version of the wholesale pleasure offered to a CEO or high-ranking politician.
 You’ll never get the full thrills of torture and murder of a George W. Bush or Netanyahu, but you can taste from the same sweet swill.

 Evil is fun.
 And that leaves aside that the most evil people tend to wind up stinking rich as a side benefit.

 Safety requires good.
 The obvious solution is to be a free rider.
 Be evil, but live among good people.
 But, eventually, they figure out you’re evil, and the more people try to free ride, the more a society becomes evil, till the good people, even if not a minority, are effectively powerless.
 (This is arguably where the US is.
-Probably a majority aren’t evil, but who cares, they have no power.
+Probably a majority aren’t evil, but who cares?
+They have no power.
 Israel, on the other hand, is a country where something over 90% of the non-Palestinian population is evil.
-There is no resevoir of evil larger than a muddy puddle.)
+There is no reservoir of evil larger than a muddy puddle.)

 Of course, if you live in an evil society, many of the benefits are lost.
 But even there, good people find each other and create their own small groups, and even if it’s just you, there is a satisfaction in virtue that is very real.
 There is a peace in being good, and knowing one has red lines and, oddly, in knowing that there are things one will not do to stay alive: that there are depths one will not sink to.